 And, those that do use multimedia in their blog posts say it works:

-“Bloggers who add the more compelling media formats (video and audio) are more likely to report ‘strong results.’”
+“Bloggers who add more compelling media formats (video and audio) are more likely to report ‘strong results.’”

 I’ve always found this to be both true and generally overlooked in business circles.
 Imagery matters.